What Is Dissolution Of Marriage In Singapore? A Complete Guide

 For the marriage dissolution to proceed based on desertion, the deserting spouse must have left without the consent of the other spouse, and the abandonment must be deliberate.

-Proving desertion can be challenging in divorce cases, as it requires clear evidence that the separation was intentional and not simply a temporary absence.
+Proving desertion can be challenging in divorce cases, as it requires clear evidence that the separation was intentional rather than a temporary absence.
 The Plaintiff must demonstrate that the other spouse had no intention of reconciliation and that the separation was not mutual.

-This might involve providing documentation, communications, or witness testimonies that show the intent to desert.
+This might involve providing documentation, communications, or witness testimony that demonstrate intent to desert.
 Without sufficient evidence, the Court may not accept desertion as a valid ground for the dissolution of marriage.

 #4.
 Separation